 There are still many tool handles that do not have a protective coating, so you can dip them into the Plasti Dip and provide the product’s protection- thanks to its electrical insulatant properties.

-Plasti Dip also has a strong bond with metal surfaces, so it works great for insulating electrical components.
+Plasti Dip also bonds with metal surfaces very well, so it works great for insulating electrical components.

 5- Jewelry